-- 1. Verify the facts identified in the claimant's narrative, for the period of time specified by the claimant.
-This could include confirming whether the events being cited by the claimant are coincident with market prices for energy and/or frequency control ancillary services affected by the application of the administered price cap or administered floor price (as the case may be). - 2.
-Provide details of the spot market revenue from the energy market and/or frequency control ancillary services market the claimant has received, or will receive, in respect of the period of time over which the claim for compensation is being made. - 3.
+- Verify the facts identified in the claimant's narrative, for the period of time specified by the claimant.
+This could include confirming whether the events being cited by the claimant are coincident with market prices for energy and/or market ancillary services affected by the application of the administered price cap or administered floor price (as the case may be). - Provide details of the spot market revenue from the provision of energy and/or market ancillary services that the claimant has received, or will receive, in respect of the period of time over which the claim for compensation is being made. - 3.
 Provide details of the metered energy data requested by the AEMC for the purposes of calculating the spot market revenue referred to above. - 4.
 Provide other information requested by the AEMC relating to the assessment of a claim. - 5.
 Provide details of any directions given to the claimant during the time periods for which the claim for compensation relates, and any compensation paid, to be paid, or under consideration to be paid as part of the directions compensation process.